 Cost Factors

-Weld neck flanges cost more because you pay for forging/machining mass and for butt-weld QA discipline.
-A weld neck joint often requires bevel prep, alignment control, and qualified welding.
-If the specification calls for RT/UT, inspection cost can exceed the flange price difference—yet this is usually justified by reduced leak risk and shutdown avoidance.
+Weld neck flanges cost more because you pay for more forging/machining mass and for butt-weld QA discipline.
+If the specification requires RT/UT, inspection cost can exceed the flange price difference.
+In critical service, that cost is usually justified by lower leak probability and lower shutdown risk.

 | Feature | Weld Neck Flange | Slip-On Flange |